thelfer/tfel/docs/web/glossary.md

 This entry describes The viscoplatic strain.

-* alternative names: ViscoplasticStrain
 * units:
 no units specified
 * type: tensor

 # The `VolumetricStrain` entry

-This entry describes la dilatation volumique.
+This entry describes the volumetric strain, defined as the trace of the strain tensor.

-* alternative names: VolumetricStrain
 * units:
 no units specified
 * type: scalar

 # The `VonMisesStress` entry

-This entry describes la contrainte équivalente au sens de Von Mises.
+This entry describes the von Mises equivalent stress.

-* alternative names: VonMisesStress
 * units:
   *SI: Pa
 * type: scalar

 # The `YieldStrength` entry

-This entry describes la limite d'élasticité.
+This entry describes the stress corresponding to the yield point at which the material begins to deform plastically.

 * alternative names: YieldStress, YieldStrength
 * units:
   *SI: Pa
 * type: scalar

+## Notes

+When this limit is difficult to identify experimentally, the offset yield point is taken as the stress at which 0.2% plastic deformation occurs

 # The `YoungModulus` entry

 This entry describes the Young's modulus of an isotropic material.

-* alternative names: YoungModulus
 * units:
   *SI: Pa
 * type: scalar